 - Short seat

-2. Flash Furniture Mid-Back Task Chair -Best Budget office chair for scoliosis
+2. Flash Furniture Mid-Back Task Chair -Best Budget option

-Who says you need to spend a lot of money to get a good ergonomic task chair for scoliosis?
+Who says you need to spend a lot of money to get a good ergonomic task chair?

 This mid-back task chair won’t hurt your budget or your back, thanks to its excellent support.
 The comfortable cushion with a waterfall edge will also relieve the discomfort of people who suffer not just from scoliosis, but hip or pelvic injury.